HerySon/course_pacman_project/commands.md

 ## List of all options arguments to pacman.py
 -l : sets layout type (`testClassic`, `smallClassic` `mediumClassic`, `trappedClassic``minimaxClassic`)
 -a : sets arguments for agents

--g : type of ghost agent (`DirectionalGhost` are smarter than default one) -k : sets number of ghosts, for example
+-g : type of ghost agent (`DirectionalGhost` are smarter than default one)
+-k : sets number of ghosts
 -a depth=3: sets depth in graph traversal algorithm (only for minimax and variants)

 -n : sets number of trials to play
---frameTime 0 : sets frametime to 0 to accelerate game -q : turn off graphical layout (to accelerate game sessions)
+--frameTime 0 : sets frametime to 0 to accelerate game
+-q : turn off graphical layout (to accelerate game sessions)

 For more complete details on commands, type: python pacman.py -h